Yongjus/Stress-Detection/README.md

 5. Principal Component Analysis
 6. Modeling
 7. 95% Confidence Interval Visualization

-### Overview
-This project explores whether stress levels can be quantitatively predicted using only self-reported survey data, without expensive wearable devices or physiological sensors.
-Using survey responses from undergraduate students at Korea University (Sejong Campus), we build and evaluate machine learning models to predict perceived stress scores.

 ### Research Question
 Can we build a reliable AI model that predicts stress levels using only self-reported questionnaire data?